 ATPI publishes a newsletter two to three times a year that is sent to all members and to others interested in news about photography or the association.
 This glossy publication annually showcases some of the best student and teacher work in Texas and is currently sent to 500+ individuals and companies.

 In addition, ATPI annually sponsors a fall photography submitted print competition for students and teachers that includes a variety of categories including video and computer imaging.
-The 2020 ATPI Contest had more than 4,500 entries from around the state, California, Georgia, Kansas, Missouri, Ohio, Oklahoma and South Dakota.
+The 2022 ATPI Contest had more than 4,700 entries from around the state, California, Idaho, Illinois, Kansas, Missouri, Oklahoma, Oregon and Guam.

 ATPI annually recognizes the top photography programs in the state.
-In the 2020-2021 school year, St. Mark’s School of Dallas captured the Top Program title.
-Scott Hunt leads the group at St. Mark’s.
+In the 2022-2023 school year, Texas High School in Texarkana captured the Top Program title.
+Clint Smith is the photography teacher at Texas High School.
 The top program award is based on a portfolio competition of student work.
-The Rising Star school was Memorial High School in Houston, Texas.
-Elizabeth Carney is the instructor at the school.
-In the third year of ATPI’s Top Video program, Van Alstyne High School in Van Alstyne, Texas captured the top award.
-The program is under the direction of Mark Campbell.
+The Rising Star school was The Woodlands High School in The Woodlands, Texas.
+Julie Pelosi is the instructor at the school.
+In the fifth year of ATPI’s Top Video program, Rock Hill High School in Frisco, Texas captured the top award.
+The program is under the direction of Russell Olsen and Margie Raper.

 In May 1999, ATPI also began recognizing the top high school shooters in the state.
 This top “team” of ten student photographers is selected based on the awards they have received in state and national photography contests during the school year.

 Since 1994 ATPI has held the Summer Workshop for Instructors Only.
 The workshop has provided teachers from around Texas and other states (including Arizona, Arkansas, California, Indiana, Iowa, Kansas, Minnesota, Missouri, New Mexico, Ohio, Virginia, Washington state and Wisconsin) with classes designed to help teachers become better teachers in such diverse areas as traditional black and white photography, alternative processes, studio lighting, and beginning and advanced digital imaging.
-The 2020 Summer Workshop went virtual due to the pandemic but 40 teachers joined ATPI in Zoom for three-and-a-half days in June.
+The 2023 Summer Workshop spent three-and-a-half days in Fort Worth, TX and offered three tracks – The Magic of Light, Photo Teaching Bootcamp and Video 101.
 Corporate sponsors have included Adobe, Apple Computers, Arlington Camera, B&H Photo and Video, Canon, Epson, Fort Worth Camera, Ilford, Macromedia, Nikon, Olympus America, PhotoVideo.edu, Precision Camera, Red River Paper, Vanguard and The MAC Group.

 In short, ATPI, a Texas non-profit organization, works to help the photography instructors of all disciplines work to achieve a higher quality of knowledge and teaching of photography.